jadecobra/python_tdd_exercises/source/functions/index.rst

   .. code-block:: shell

-    Initialized project `functions` at `.../pumping_python/functions`
+    Initialized project `functions`
+    at `.../pumping_python/functions`

-  then goes back to the command line
+  then goes back to the command line.

 * I change directory_ to the project